Special attestation from a French accountant: types, steps and fees 2026

 Key points to watch in 2026#

-Electronic invoicing: from September 2026, large companies (grandes entreprises and ETI) are required to send and receive invoices electronically.
+Electronic invoicing: from 1 September 2026, electronic invoice reception becomes mandatory for all VAT-liable companies, and issuance for large companies and mid-sized enterprises (grandes entreprises and ETI); issuance will extend to SMEs and micro-businesses on 1 September 2027.
 Turnover attestations will increasingly incorporate data extracted from electronic invoicing platforms (PPF, PDP).
 Reconciliation will be easier, but the accountant's role in formulating and verifying the finding remains unchanged.

 Short-time working attestations: URSSAF audits relating to short-time working (chomage partiel) benefits received in 2020-2022 are still generating requests for regularity attestations.
 If you have received a regularisation notice, an attestation from your accountant covering the declared elements can accompany your response.